kvitsux/randomtwitch/README.md

 randomtwitch
 ============

-Pick a random stream from Twitch.tv via jQuery.
+Pick a "random" stream from Twitch.tv by via jQuery.